 Visit the music page for an audio glimpse into this musical concept and experience.

-THE PRESENT MAIN LINE-UP CONSISTS OF THESE PLAYERS
+OUR PRESENT MAIN LINE-UP CONSISTS OF THESE MUSICIANS

 Coco Roussel - drums and electronic drum pads